Finding a Top Financial Advisor Firm in Overland Park, Kansas

 In an effort to meet the needs of all of its clients, Meritage provides six pre-built equity-based investing strategies.
 These range from the least risky “Value” strategy to more risky growth-oriented options.
 Which strategy your advisor feels will best meet your needs is dependent upon your risk tolerance, time horizon and what your long- and short-term financial goals specifically are.

 Prism Financial Group, LLC

-The largest based on assets under management (AUM), Prism Financial Group, LLC employs only four advisors.
-All are certified financial planners (CFPs).
-Among them, there are also one certified fund specialist (CFS), one chartered retirement planning counselor (CRPC), one certified private wealth advisor (CPWA) and certified public accountant/personal financial specialist (CPA/PFS).
+Fee-based Prism Financial Group is next on our list.
+It has multiple certified financial planners (CFPs) on staff.
+It also employs such certifications as certified fund specialist (CFS), chartered retirement planning counselor (CRPC), certified private wealth advisor (CPWA) and certified public accountant/personal financial specialist (CPA/PFS).

 Prism Financial Group Background